Skip to Content

 Are you ready to add some sweetness and light to your kitchen?

-Try out Paula Deen’s Lemon Blossoms recipe for a delightful treat that’s the perfect summertime indulgence.
+Try out Paula Deen’s Lemon Blossoms recipe for a delightful treat that’s the perfect thing for summertime indulgence.

 With just a few ingredients, this dessert will be sure to brighten up any afternoon – it is sunshine in a bite!